RichardLitt/burntfen.com/_reviews/just-kids.md

 I've thought about that exchange a fair amount, since.
 It's rare for me to praise New York.
 I like it, sure, but I also hated much of my existence there.
 I was drunk for a lot of it, if I recall, and not in a particularly pleasant way.
 But since reading _Just Kids_, something of the city has returned to me.
 And I want to go back.
 I want to re-enter the city, years ago, and see it again, new and raw.
 No one expecting me, nowhere to be.

 To put it bluntly; this book reshaped a year of my life, rewrote my own myths to the point where I'm willing to annoy a Berliner with encomium for a cesspool.
 I wouldn't have guessed that this book would do that for me.
 But it did.
-It doesn't matter that I don't particularly like some of her music ("Jesus died for someone's sins, but not mine" being a heavenly exception), or that an literati friend of mine told me that the book was as much a work of Smith's editor as her own, garbled writing.
+It doesn't matter that I don't particularly like some of her music ("Jesus died for someone's sins, but not mine" being a heavenly exception), or that a literati friend of mine told me that the book was as much a work of Smith's editor as her own, garbled writing.
 What matters is that it gives a glimpse of what it means to be a New Yorker, and an artist, and young.
 And, for me, those images were as febrile as summer heat, as sweet and refreshing as lemonade.

 ## Vocabulary